JJ’s is located in the Hat Creek region on Highway 89 at Old Station.

 Home-style Goodness, and lots of it!

 At JJ’s, we bake our own breads, pastries, pies, cookies, and more.
 We cure our own corned beef and smoke our own pastrami and pulled pork.
 Our burgers are made from a 1/2 lb of locally-grown, grass-fed Black Angus and served on a fresh-baked bun.
+Most people would look to restaurant consulting companies to help them set up and run, but in this case we pushed on without this and made our own little cozy place.

 Come on up and join us.
 You won’t go away hungry!